 Other neighborhoods worth a visit include Wicker Park and Bucktown (for hip restaurants and record shops), Logan Square and Humboldt Park (for low-key Michelin-starred eateries and cool cocktail bars), Chinatown and Pilsen (for ethnic eats and vintage shops) and Hyde Park and South Side (for museums and comfort food).

-To hit the highlights, see the itinerary for Chicago in 48 Hours.
+To hit the highlights, see Chicago in 48 Hours.

 To experience the city with children, see Chicago for Kids and Families.